Kevin Newman Player Props: Reds vs. Red Sox

 Kevin Newman At The Plate

-- Newman has reached base via a hit in 23 games this season (of 35 played), and had multiple hits in eight of those games.
+- Newman has picked up a hit in 66.7% of his 36 games this year, with more than one hit in 25.0% of them.

-- He has homered in two of 35 games played this season, and in 1.5% of his plate appearances.
+- He has gone deep in two of 36 games played this season, and in 1.5% of his plate appearances.

-- Newman has an RBI in 10 of 35 games this season, with multiple RBI in six of them.
+- Newman has an RBI in 10 of 36 games this year, with multiple RBI in six of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.